|

 him

-he needs it most.
-A man's reputation may be sacrificed in a
+from him when he needs it most.
+A man's reputation may be sacrificed

-moment of ill-considered action.
-The people who are prone to
+in a moment of ill-considered action.
+The people who are prone to fall

-fall on their knees to do us honor when success is with us, may
+on their knees to do us honor when success is with us, may be the first

 The